How do I apply for a job with the State of Tennessee?

 Why have I not received my survey?

-The First Round Interview survey emails contain an active survey link within them.
-Due to security settings on some computers, please always check Junk or SPAM folders to ensure you have not received it.
-In addition to checking your spam folder & JUNK folder regularly for these emails, please make sure your email address is correct/updated in your profile.
-All First Round Interview surveys are sent out by email the day after the job posting closes.
+Due to security settings on some computers, the survey invitation may have been sent to your Junk or SPAM folder.
+Please check Junk or SPAM folders to ensure you have not received it.
+In addition to checking your Junk or SPAM folder regularly for these emails, please make sure your email address is correct/updated in your profile.
+All First Round Interview surveys are sent out by email the day the job posting closes and all survey emails contain an active survey link within them.
 If you feel you are missing the First Round Interview survey email, you may contact the Department of Human Resources HR Service Center by webchat, email, or phone at www.HRSupport.TN.gov , HR.ServiceCenter@tn.gov or (615)741-4841.
 Office hours are 8:00 a.m. to 4:30 p.m.
 CST.
 If you contact the HR Service Center after business hours, you will receive a response on the next business day.

 What happens if I miss the First Round Interview survey deadline and the survey is showing “closed”?

-All First Round Interview surveys are only open for five (5) calendar days (including weekends and Holidays).
+All First Round Interview surveys are only open for four (4) calendar days (including weekends and Holidays).
 Once these First Round Interview surveys are closed, we cannot reopen them due to our strict deadlines with agencies and their hiring timeline.
-All First Round Interview surveys are sent out by email the day after the job posting closes.
+All First Round Interview surveys are sent out by email the day the job posting closes.

 How many positions with the State can I apply for?
 Will it cast me in a negative light if I apply for multiple positions at the same time?